 Section 2.
 Governing Body.
 The Executive Committee shall be the governing body for the LSAD Booster Club of the Lassiter High School Swim and Dive team.

 Section 3.
 Executive Committee (Officers).
 The business and affairs of the LSAD Booster Club shall be managed by the Executive Committee, consisting of the President, Vice-President, Secretary, and Treasurer.
+The Head Coach will serve as an Ex-Officio non-voting permanent member of the Executive Committee.

 Section 4.
 The number of members of the LSAD Executive Committee shall not be less than three (3).
 Each member of the LSAD Executive Committee, except in the case of death, resignation, retirement, disqualification, or removal, shall serve until the successor shall have been elected and qualified.
 No member of the LSAD Executive Committee shall serve more than three (3) consecutive one-year terms, in the same position.
 No member may serve in more than one (1) position during a given term.